 What to Know About Tuition & Fees

-How Does Bethel University Tennessee Contrast With Other Schools?
+How do Tuition & Fees at Bethel University Tennessee Measure Up To Other Schools?

 |Tuition and Fees||Inexpensive||Inexpensive||Inexpensive|

 How Much Will Tuition & Fees Be for Bethel University Tennessee?

 In the 2016 - 2017 school year, full time students at Bethel University Tennessee were billed $10,505, prior to adjustments for financial need.
 Of this amount, the expense of tuition totaled $9,305.
 The remaining $1,200 represents additional fees.